 All the Gospel accounts place this occurrence in the last week of Jesus' ministry.

-Isn't John's mention of the "fragrance filling the house" a vivid eyewitness detail?
+Isn't John mentioning the, "fragrance filling the house" a vivid eyewitness detail?
 It was customary to anoint the heads of important guests, but to only provide water for their feet.

-A pound, or pint as mentioned here , is thought to have been around 12 ounces, and a flask would normally contain not more than an ounce, so Mary is considered to be tremendously extravagant here.
-Scholars see this as evidence of the wealth and social position of the Lazarus family
+A flask would normally contain not more than an ounce, so some thought Mary was being extravagant.
+Scholars see this as evidence of the wealth and social position of the Lazarus family.

-the religious Jews resented married women, and apparently any women, who uncovered their heads and exposed their hair to men's gazes, but some believe since there is no mention of Mary's husband, that she was probably unmarried.
+Religious Jews resented women, who uncovered their heads and exposed their hair to men's gazes.
+Some believe, that since there is no mention of Mary's husband, she was probably unmarried.

-If so, whether widowed or divorced, acting this way toward a famous rabbi would probably raise some eyebrows.
-And in any case Mary's Christian love for the Lord was stronger than their criticism.
+Married, widowed or divorced, acting this way toward a famous rabbi would have raise eyebrows; but Mary's Christian love for the Lord was stronger than their criticism.

 Verse 4-6: "But Judas Iscariot, one of his disciples (he who was about to betray him), said, 5"Why was this ointment not sold for three hundred denarii and given to the poor?"
 6He said this, not because he cared about the poor, but because he was a thief, and having charge of the moneybag he used to help himself to what was put into it."

-(Do you think Jesus knew that Judas was a thief all along?)
+Do you think Jesus knew all along that Judas was a thief?

-The rabbis would sometimes delegate their school's financial matters to their disciples, but only the most trusted, were permitted to keep group funds.
-This supposedly was Judas, which makes what he did even worse.
+The rabbis would sometimes delegate their school's financial matters to their disciples, but only the most trusted were permitted to keep group funds.
+This was Judas' position, which makes what he did even worse.